 - Teaching of the improvement of health care.
-This would ideally be in the fellow’s area of clinical interest and be submitted for publication in a peer-reviewed journal.
+This would ideally be in the fellow’s area of clinical interest.

 - Applications are now available.
-Please click to download — VAQS application 2017-2019
+Please click to download — VAQS Applications 2018 – 2020

 Are you interested in learning more about the VAQS in Toronto?